daalja/kobo-wget-sync/README.md

 Q: Will you long-term support this?
 A: No.
 ```

 License
 ---------------
 Neither softapalvelin nor wernerb seem to give proper licensing info (2019-01-14).
+I'm also not affiliated to the publisher Zeitverlag Gerd Bucerius GmbH & Co.
+KG other than being a reader of their newspaper.
 That's why I might need to remove this repository at any time.

 Disclaimer
 ---------------
 Even if everything seems to be fine on my side, this script might somehow break your device.
-If you're unsure leave it as it is and live long and prosper.
+If you're unsure leave your device as it is and live long and prosper.